 What To Buy, and Where To Buy It

-If you think a second home is the way to go, the next steps are to consider where to buy and what to look for.
+If you think it’s time to buy a second home, the next steps are to consider where to buy and what to look for.
 Some key items that should be on your list here include:

-- Distance from your primary residence: Consider the location of a second home relative to your first.
+- Distance From Your Primary Residence: Consider the location of a second home relative to your first.
 If you want your property to be a rental (more on that below), you might choose a place that’s no more than an hour or two away so you can more easily take care of guest requests and maintenance.
 The same might be true even if the place is solely for your use.
+You should examine if buying a second home in another state or other distant location is the right fit.
 For example, consider whether you really want to hop on multiple airplanes or drive eight hours each way every time you want to visit your home away from home – knowing that the answer could be a resounding yes if the house is located somewhere you love to be and the effort is worth it.

 - Costs: It should go without saying – but we’ll say it anyway – that you need to do the math to ensure the second home’s mortgage, taxes and other expenses (such as homeowner association fees) don’t leave you in a financially compromised position.
 These costs might look a bit different than they do with your primary residence.
 For example, taxes will likely be higher on your second home because you probably won’t be eligible for a homestead exemption.* One general rule of thumb: add up all the expenses you can, then add another 25 to 33 percent of that amount.

 For some buyers, a second home means a rental home.
 And you may be able to generate steady revenue from your property – especially if you own in an area tourist flock to your-round.